Veterans unveil monument to memorialize Operation Varsity

 |0

-This work, Veterans unveil monument to memorialize Operation Varsity [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Veterans unveil monument to memorialize Operation Varsity, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT